-- Energy for industries and households in urban areas is largely generated and supplied through renewable resources and distributed via a grid, allowing for a minimal losses and high efficiency rates. - The focus is always first on reducing energy use and then using the energy most efficiently.
-Global, national, regional and local actions encourage non-fossil fuelled urban services, delivery and transportation. - b.
-Transport, mobility and access to urban opportunities - The quality of life in urban areas has improved significantly and cities play their role as catalyst of innovation by efficiently and smoothly linking people to places and activities. - All citizens have access to public spaces and services, economic, employment and educational opportunities and health services in urban areas, without discrimination. - Urban transport supports overall sustainability objectives through the delivery of resource-efficient, space-efficient, people-oriented, operational, clean and safe mobility, which adds to the quality of public spaces; negative externalities, such as congestion and GHG emissions, and fatalities or injuries due to urban traffic are minimised. - Sustainable transport infrastructure and services are adequately funded through contributions from users and indirect beneficiaries. - Urban areas are well connected with each other and with rural areas.
-Mobility is organised at the level of the metropolitan areas, beyond the administrative boundaries of cities, through adequate collaboration between relevant entities.
+18. Energy for industries and households in urban areas is largely generated and supplied through renewable resources and distributed via a grid, allowing for minimal losses and high efficiency rates.

+19. The focus is always first on reducing energy use and then using the energy most efficiently.
+Global, national, regional and local actions encourage non-fossil fuelled urban services, delivery and transportation.

+20. The quality of life in urban areas has improved significantly and cities play their role as catalyst of innovation by efficiently and smoothly linking people to places and activities.

+21. All citizens have access to public spaces and services, economic, employment and educational opportunities and health services in urban areas, without discrimination.

+22. Urban transport supports overall sustainability objectives through the delivery of resource-efficient, space-efficient, people-oriented, operational, clean and safe mobility, which adds to the quality of public spaces; negative externalities, such as congestion and greenhouse gas emissions, and fatalities or injuries due to urban traffic are minimized.

-2 POLICY CHALLENGES
+23. Sustainable transport infrastructure and services are adequately funded through contributions from users and indirect beneficiaries.

+24. Urban areas are well connected with each other and with rural areas.
+Mobility is organized at the level of the metropolitan areas, beyond the administrative boundaries of cities, through adequate collaboration between relevant entities.

+II.
+Policy challenges

-Cities now account for more than half of the planet's people, with 30% of all city dwellers living in slums.
+25. Cities now account for more than half of the planet's people, with 30 per cent of all city dwellers living in slums.
 By 2050, urban populations are projected to increase to 6.3 billion (WWAP 2012).
-Developing countries account for 93% of global urbanisation (UN-Habitat 2010).
-Global gross domestic product (GDP) increased at an average of 3.5% per year from 1960 to 2012 (World Economics, 2014), and much of this growth came at a significant social and environment cost.
-During this period, urbanisation and economic growth, together with increases in production and consumption, generated increasing demands for urban infrastructure.
-(United Nations World Water Development Report 2015, WWDR 2015)
+Developing countries account for 93 per cent of global urbanization (UN-Habitat 2010).
+Global gross domestic product (GDP) increased at an average of 3.5 per cent per year from 1960 to 2012 (World Economics, 2014), and much of this growth came at a significant social and environment cost.
+During this period, urbanization and economic growth, together with increases in production and consumption, generated increasing demands for urban infrastructure (United Nations World Water Development Report 2015, WWDR 2015).

-2.1.
-States and trends of the thematic areas covered
+A. States and trends of the thematic areas covered